YashSiddhpura/Cpp-Projects-/README.md

 <br>

 <p>
+Note: Run all the above codes in " CodeBlocks ".<br>
-Note: All these codes are working porperly without any errors. <br>
+      All these codes are working porperly without any errors. <br>
-      Use Dev++ for Project 4 & Project 6 as i have built database connection using it.
+      Use DevC++ for Project 4 & Project 6 as i have built database connection using it.
 Database connection is made using MYSQL Workbench.
 </p>
 <br>